Iodinated contrast: Hypersensitivity reactions

 Anaphylactoid reactions occur rarely, but can occur in response to injected as well as oral and rectal contrast and even retrograde pyelography.

 They are similar in presentation to anaphylactic reactions, but are not caused by an IgE-mediated immune response.
 Patients with a history of contrast reactions, however, are at increased risk of anaphylactoid reactions.

 Pretreatment with corticosteroids has been shown to decrease the incidence of adverse reactions.

 Anaphylactoid reactions range from urticaria and itching, to bronchospasm and facial and laryngeal edema.
 For simple cases of urticaria and itching, an oral or intravenous antihistamine such as diphenhydramine is appropriate.
-For more severe reactions, including bronchospasm and facial or neck edema, albuterol inhaler, or subcutaneous or IV epinephrine, plus diphenhydramine may be needed.
-If respiration is compromised, an airway must be established prior to medical management.
+For more severe reactions, including bronchospasm and facial or neck edema, an albuterol inhaler, or subcutaneous or IV epinephrine, plus diphenhydramine, may be needed.
+If respiration is compromised, an airway must be established before medical management.

 Anaphylaxis to ionic (high osmolar) contrast agent injections occurred in two clusters of reactions on two occasions (1983 and 1987) in a single radiology clinic in London, Ontario.
 On each occasion, these anaphylactic reactions were associated with contamination of the injection by natural rubber components (disposable plastic syringes in the first case and rubber ampoule seals in the second case).
 The allergenic-toxic rubber leachate was MBT (mercaptobenzothiazole).
 This is a known allergen that becomes bound to plasma proteins, creating a hapten-protein complex – a signature mechanism in true IgE drug allergy and true anaphylactic reactions (not "anaphylactoid" reactions).

 A Japanese syringe manufacturer, Terumo, implicated in syringe-related toxic laboratory cell culture effects in Australia in 1981, was instrumental in pro-actively making Japanese disposable syringes and ampoule seals free of natural rubber.
 Katayama's 1990 article in Radiology showed that a new type of nonionic (low osmolar) contrast agent was associated with significantly fewer severe life-threatening reactions than the older ionic (high osmolar) contrast agents.
 By merchandizing the Katayama series reprints, manufacturers persuaded users worldwide to switch to the almost exclusive use of the expensive nonionic agents.

 What was unknown to the Katayama researchers was that the ampoule seals of the "safer" nonionic contrast agents were made from artificial rubber, whereas the ionic agents were sealed with natural rubber.
 In 1987, it was the leaching of allergenic MBT from the rubber seals of ionic ampoules that caused a series of allergic reactions (including anaphylaxis) in a radiology office in Canada.
 The worldwide hazard of MBT contamination of injections was unknown then and, as the World Health Organization reported it remains as an unknown hazard still – after three decades.

-The most significant study, proving that injections of ionic (high osmolar) agents are at least as safe as the newer, very expensive nonionic agents was published in Radiology in 1997.
+The most significant study, proving that injections of ionic (high osmolar) agents are at least as safe as the newer, very expensive nonionic agents, was published in Radiology in 1997.
 Lasser did not comment that the marked drop in the incidence of severe reactions with ionic agents was related to the removal of natural rubber contamination from ionic ampoule seals.